apache/datafusion-python/docs/source/user-guide/common-operations/udf-and-udfa.rst

 Scalar Functions
 ----------------

-When writing a user defined function that can operate on a row by row basis, these are called Scalar Functions.
+When writing a user-defined function that can operate on a row by row basis, these are called Scalar Functions.
 You can define your own scalar function by calling :py:func:`~datafusion.udf.ScalarUDF.udf` .

 The basic definition of a scalar UDF is a python function that takes one or more `pyarrow <https://arrow.apache.org/docs/python/index.html>`_ arrays and returns a single array as output.
-DataFusion scalar UDFs operate on an entire batch of record at a time, though the evaluation of those records should be on a row by row basis.
+DataFusion scalar UDFs operate on an entire batch of records at a time, though the evaluation of those records should be on a row by row basis.
 In the following example, we compute if the input array contains null values.

 .. ipython:: python